 The senior honors program in SHC is for outstanding adjunct majors who wish to take on the challenge of actively conducting research on their own chosen topic and writing a senior thesis.
 In three years of classroom learning, students will have acquired a great deal of information and a variety of interpretive skills.
 But for those with a passionate interest in treating science in context, there is no substitute for actually doing a sustained piece of research and writing.

 The rewards they reap are many: the chance to work closely with a faculty advisor, to craft an original research project, to sample the pleasures of sustained intellectual study, and to sharpen their skills in writing and research.

 The Recommendation for Honors

 Completion of the SHC-398 Honors Seminar is necessary to be eligible for departmental honors, but it does not assure the granting of honors.
-The SHC program merely recommends students for honors, and their recommendation is subject to approval by the WCAS Committee on Superior Students and Honors.
+The SHC program merely recommends students for honors, and their recommendation is subject to approval by the WCAS Honors Committee .
 SHC uses the following criteria in its deliberations:

 - Two readers of the thesis must judge it to be of very high quality.
-One will be the faculty advisor; the other is the director of the SHC.
-In all cases, both readers must submit a written evaluation of the thesis, explaining their recommendation for (or against) the granting of honors, and commenting on the originality and quality of the work.
-In cases where there is a division of opinion, the third faculty member of SHC will report on the thesis as well.
+One will be the students faculty advisor; the other is the director of SHC.
+Readers must submit a written evaluation of the thesis, explaining their recommendation for (or against) the granting of honors, and commenting on the originality and quality of the work.
+In instances where there is a division of opinion, a third faculty member of SHC will report on the thesis as well.